alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 ## Launching a simulation

 In directory `GRISLI-version8-svn/RESULTATS`, you will find a run directory named `440tc_CSO_1680` that is almost ready to run.
+Enter this directory.

 1. Copy the executable that you previously compiled: `cp ../../bin/Maassud .`.